RADAR-base/GSoC/project-ideas_2023/README.md

 including sending it to the [RADAR-base mHealth platform](https://radar-base.org/) backend.
 The gateway framework is highly decoupled and extensible.
 The architecture is shown below.

 ![RADAR-IoT Single device multi sensorSample flow](https://user-images.githubusercontent.com/11093544/154696409-2db70900-cd86-4af1-8b6f-e80f40890452.jpg)

-Presently, the RADAR-base platform focuses on personal sensing, these devices are typically battery powered and carried on the user.
-Wearable devices available for integration are limited by the vendor availability of SDKs and REST-APIs, however, for static IoT sensors there is a very large range of sensor modalities and providers, a significant improvement to the RADAR-base platform would enable the use of these sensors opening up a wide array of use cases within the health and other domains.
-A single platform to collect, and analyse in real-time, ambulatory personal data (phone active/passive RMT, wearable data) in parallel with static IoT sensor data provides a holistic 360° view of both personal and environmental state previously not possible.

-The IoT gateway framework for RADAR-base differentiates itself from related work by being device, sensor and programming language agnostic, supporting all types of common IoT input-output protocols, being open-source, modular and easily extensible, providing support for multiple data sinks
-(like mHealth platform, on-device AI and ML, dashboard and more), interoperability, providing industry-leading security and medical level privacy, and providing integration to a well established open-source mHealth cloud platform for data collection, aggregation, transformation and heavyweight analytics with different types of data sources like wearables, IoT sensors, mobile apps, eCRFs.

 **Current Status:**
 The framework is currently in the Proof-Of-Concept (POC) stage and has been tested working in a staging environment.
 There are various integrations including [GrovePi](https://www.dexterindustries.com/grovepi/) and the array of [sensors](https://github.com/RADAR-base/RADAR-IoT/wiki/Supported-Sensors) compatible with it.
 For more information take a look at the [wiki](https://github.com/RADAR-base/RADAR-IoT/wiki).